 Frank Pfenning studied Mathematics and Computer Science at the Technical University Darmstadt and then left for Carnegie Mellon University on a Fulbright scholarship where he obtained his Ph.D. in Mathematics in 1987 under the supervision of Professor Peter Andrews.

-He subsequently joined the Department of Computer Science at Carnegie Mellon University as research faculty where he became Professor in 2002 and served as Director of Graduate Programs from 2004 to 2008 and Associate Dean for Graduate Education from 2009 to 2010.
-He was appointed President's Professor of Computer Science and Head of the Computer Science Department in January 2013.
+He subsequently joined the Computer Science Department at Carnegie Mellon University as research faculty where he became Professor in 2002 and served as Director of Graduate Programs from 2004 to 2008 and Associate Dean for Graduate Education from 2009 to 2010.
+He served as Head of the Computer Science Department and Joseph F. Traub Professor of Computer Science from 2013 to 2018.

 His research interests include programming languages, logic and type theory, logical frameworks, automated deduction, and computer security.
-In his spare time he enjoys playing squash, running, and hiking.
+In his spare time he enjoys playing squash, running, hiking, cooking, and reading.